cjacker/opensource-toolchain-gd32vf103/README.md

 For Rust toolchain, there is already a good tutorial, please refer to [riscv-rust/longan-nano](https://github.com/riscv-rust/longan-nano).

-The RISC-V GNU toolchain, which contains compilers and linkers like gcc and g++ as well as helper programs like objcopy and size is available from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
-There are also some prebuilt release provided by nuclei or other teams, such as 'xpack', so you can either build it yourself or download a prebuilt release.
+The gcc toolchain is available from [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
+There are also some prebuilt releases such as 'xpack', so you can either build it yourself or download a prebuilt release.

 ## Building from source